orourkedd/effects-as-data/README.md

 ## Usage with React and Redux

 See [effects-as-data-redux](https://github.com/orourkedd/effects-as-data-redux) for how to use effects-as-data with React and Redux.

+An example of a React/Redux application using effects-as-data: [Open Live Demo](http://effects-as-data-todo-app.s3-website-us-west-2.amazonaws.com/)
+The repo for this demo: [Open Repo](https://github.com/orourkedd/effects-as-data-examples/tree/master/todoapp)

 ## Installation
 ```